MAKING THE CUT

 "You'd better pray to the Goddess you do."
 With a growl, he lobbed another tennis ball.
-Squeaking, the blond barely managed to dodge the projectile in time before it crashed into the wall behind him.
+Squeaking, Cloud barely managed to dodge the projectile in time before it crashed into the wall behind him.
 This fellow had one heck of an arm.

 Another one flew at him, aiming straight for his head.
 Not half a second after avoiding it, yet another came.
-Not knowing what else to do, Cloud made a break for it along the perimeter of the room, fuzzy yellow balls denting the metal wall in his wake.
+Not knowing what else to do, Cloud made a break for it along the perimeter of the room.
+Fuzzy yellow balls banged into the metal wall like bullets in his wake.
 He slammed on the brakes when one zipped in front of him, effectively cutting him off.
 Turning, he barely managed to duck in time as a tennis ball came at his face.

 Cloud wanted to scream.
 When ShinRa sent word of his death to his mother, he'd half-hoped that he would at least die honorably trying to save a small child from a monster or something.
-'Pummeled to death by tennis balls' didn't really strike him as something his mother would be very proud of.
-As much as he hated to admit it though, it was something that could only happen to him.
+'Pummeled to death by tennis balls' wasn't what he wanted on his epitaph.
+As much as he hated to admit it, though, it was something that could only happen to him.

-As the barrage of 'Fire spells' continued, the cadet began to tire and some of the balls knocked into his shoulders and arms.
+As the barrage of "Fire spells" continued, Cloud began to tire and some of the balls knocked into his shoulders and arms.
+It hurt; there would be bruises in the morning.
 The redhead also eventually ran out of ammunition and started collecting ones he'd already thrown to reuse.

 Cloud gritted his teeth.
 How long was this going to go on?
-In a fit of rage, and probably momentary insanity, the blond bent down, picked up a nearby tennis ball and chucked with all his might.
+In a fit of rage, and probably momentary insanity, he bent down, picked up a nearby tennis ball and lobbed it at the redhead with all his might.

-The activity in the room screeched to a halt when the man's hand lashed out to snatch the ball out of the air.
+Activity in the room screeched to a halt when the man's hand lashed out to snatch the ball out of the air.
 Cloud's harsh pants were the only sound that could be heard as the two stared at each other.
-Nothing had changed in the redhead's expression, but the cadet could just feel the waves of cold, barely-controlled fury rolling off him.
+Nothing had changed in the redhead's expression, but Cloud could just feel the waves of cold, barely-controlled fury rolling off him.
 Finally, the man lowered his arm.

 From what Cloud could tell, the redhead was in SOLDIER.
 He wore a SOLDIER belt, but didn't quite have the correct uniform.
 Instead of the standard, loose-fitting cargo pants and army boots, he had on a pair of leather pants and boots that came up past his knees.
 The sleeveless black top showed off sinewy muscles that flexed and rippled with every subtle movement.
 A single earring dangled from his right ear, knocking against his jaw.

 "What do you want from me?"
-Cloud demanded, tired of feeling helpless.
+Cloud asked, tired of feeling helpless.

 "I want you to come closer."

-The cadet grudgingly did as he was told, skirting the yellow objects that littered the floor.
+He grudgingly did as he was told, skirting the yellow balls that littered the floor.

-Bright blue eyes narrowed.
-"Catch this with your right hand," he ordered, gently tossing the ball to him.
+The redhead's bright blue eyes narrowed.
+"Catch this with your right hand," he instructed, gently tossing the ball to him.

-The yellow ball sailed through the air and Cloud caught it deftly.
+The ball sailed through the air and Cloud caught it deftly.

 "Pass it to your left hand."